mirego/accent/README.md

 1. If you don’t already have it, install `nodejs` with `brew install nodejs`
 2. If you don’t already have it, install `elixir` with `brew install elixir`
-3. If you don’t already have it, install `libyaml` with `brew install libyaml`
-4. If you don’t already have it, install `postgres` with `brew install postgres` or the Docker setup as described below.
+3. If you don’t already have it, install `postgres` with `brew install postgres` or the Docker setup as described below.
-5. Install dependencies with `make dependencies`
+4. Install dependencies with `make dependencies`
-6. Create and migrate your database with `mix ecto.setup`
+5. Create and migrate your database with `mix ecto.setup`
-7. Start Phoenix endpoint with `mix phx.server`
+6. Start Phoenix endpoint with `mix phx.server`

 _That’s it!_ You should now be able to open the app at `http://localhost:4000`